Sunrise that morning |

 Back into the old city

-Megan wasn’t too thrilled with me taking a picture of her
+Megan wasn’t too thrilled with me

-Replica of original menorah in the Temple.
-Some group that really
+Replica of original menorah in the

-to go into the Temple.
-Cool, and weird at the same time.
+wants the Temple reconstructed has made everything needed to go into the Temple.
+Cool, and weird at the same time. |

 Olive trees

-Into the Davidson Center Museum.
 This is an overhead map of Jerusalem.

 Part of the wall

-Where Robinson’s Arch connected to the wall
+Where Robinson’s Arch connected to

 Rubble at the bottom